richplastow/tryout-turbo-nextjs/notes/01-install-turborepo.md

 #                  │                                                                                               │
 #                  └Use arrow keys to navigate.
 Press `Enter` to interact with a task and `Ctrl-Z` to stop interact┘
 ```

-On my macOS, the new my-turborepo/ folder has grown to 442,781,402 bytes
-(523.6 MB on disk) for 26,278 items (invisible files add to bytes and disk size,
-but not number of items).
-Its node_modules/ folder is unchanged on 348,747,864
-bytes (425.9 MB on disk) for 26,208 items.

 ## Serve one of the newly built apps, locally